 That all you must do is register, login and promote it on Facebook.

 It’s hard to believe, isn’t it?

-This social media platform I am talking about is Paysbook.
+This social media platform we are talking about is Paysbook.
 Arjay Gallenero, the founder, tells you that this is the platform that pays while doing the same things on Facebook.